scaleoutsystems/fedn/docs/tutorial.rst

    :width: 100%
    :align: center

-The *compute package* is a tar.gz bundle of the code to be executed by each data-provider/client.
+The *compute package* is a .tgz bundle of the code to be executed by each data-provider/client.
 This package is uploaded to the *Controller* upon initialization of the FEDN Network (along with the initial model).
 When a client connects to the network, it downloads and unpacks the package locally and are then ready to participate in training and/or validation.